chirgwin/Neighborhood-Map/README.md

 Application utilizes Google Map API and at least one additional third-party API.
 All data requests are retrieved and maintained in an asynchronous manner.
 If searching od data is failed, errors are also handled.

-Third Party API Used:  StreetView images
+Third Party API Used:  Wikipedia's API

 Framework Used: Knockout